 My diet and my relationship with food has now been complete overhauled, and I feel the healthiest I have ever been.
 I’m not perfect and I still enjoy a pub lunch or occasional curry on a Friday night, however I know how to distinguish the hype from the facts in my choices.

-I love helping others, which is why I am so excited to be a practicing nutritional therapist, enabling people to achieve their health goals and becoming the best version of themselves.
+I love helping others, which is why I am so excited to be a practicing massage and nutritional therapist, either enabling people to achieve their health goals through nutrition or feeling relaxed after a massage

 I look forward to hopefully helping you too!